 - Like you, their true nature is divine.
 But they don’t realize it.
 So they take their thoughts and emotions to be real and as their entire identity.
 Instead they could find spaciousness and ease by recognizing thoughts as ever-changing, refusing to hold onto them, and aligning with their true essence.

 Deep down, everyone is really just like you with the similar confusions and the same incredible potential for good.

-Seriously, you’re not sentenced to a lifetime of holiday despair no matter how long you’ve followed the same routine.
+It doesn’t have to be this way.
+You’re not sentenced to a lifetime of holiday despair no matter how long you’ve followed the same routine.
 If the holidays bring you more angst than excitement, you can turn it around, little by little.
-Or even take a big leap if you’d like.

 In this mini-guide to holiday joy, we’ll consider: